alexhelms/lumidex/README.md

 - Tags -> Group your images with tags
 - Quick Scan -> only scan files added since the last scan
 - Statistics -> See your total integration time and breakdown by filter
+- Advanced Filters -> Search the database by most header fields
+- Image Export -> Copy images to a destination folder
+- Astrobin Export -> Export acquisition details in Astrobin CSV format
+- Duplicate Detection -> See a list of duplicate images so you can track them down
+- Edit Data -> Edit the database contents for images so you have consistent data (does not alter files)

 ## Get Lumidex